gabesargeant/blog/gabrielsargeant/content/posts/graph-03/index.md

 **Lastly**

 If I get energetic and decide to make a part 4 to this project I think I'll start with a map.
+There's a certain element to this where a front end app will probably deliver a better outcome. maybe....